 8.6.3.8 Multiplexing Negotiation Using Session Description Protocol (BUNDLE)

 The “BUNDLE” semantic is defined in [IETF draft-ietf-mmusic-sdp-bundle-negotiation].
 It used to describe that two or more RTP streams use a single 5-tuple (i.e. multiplex multiple RTP streams onto a single 5-tuple).
-As [IETF draft-ietf-mmusic-sdp-bundle-negotiation] only describes the use of BUNDLE for IP transports, it shall not be used with Streams using non-IP transports.
+As [IETF BUNDLE] only describes the use of BUNDLE for IP transports, it shall not be used with Streams using non-IP transports.

 As described in clause 7 it is possible to request that a MG use a multiplexed RTP stream however there are a number of deficiencies.